FreeTubeApp/FreeTube-Docs/usage/privacy.md

 permalink: /usage/privacy/
 ---

 FreeTube allows you to browse YouTube more privately, but how private is it?
-I'll be going more into detail here and hopefully answer some questions about the privacy that you're given when you use FreeTube.
+We'll be going more into detail here and hopefully answer some questions about the privacy that you're given when you use FreeTube.

 ## Data